itssudhanshu/CareIndia/README.md

 <p align="center">
   <img src="https://github.com/itssudhanshu/CareIndia/blob/master/assets/icons/protection.png" width="150">
 </p>
+<p align="center">(Android/iOS)</p>
 <h1 align="center">CareIndia</h1>
 <h3 align="center">Stay Home and Be a Warrior</h3>

-I have developed an android application "CareIndia" to keep track of COVID-19 Pandemic especially in India and stay updated with some useful features like-
+I have developed an android application "**CareIndia**" to keep track of COVID-19 Pandemic especially in India and stay updated with some useful features like-
 **• Daily Live Feeds-** Daily Feeds about cases in different states.
 **• Resources-** Get the Helpline details for all the State and City.
 **• Country Stats-** Individual countries stats with Pie Chart Representation.